ManchesterJavaCommunity/jmanc/index.md

-Following the success of JManc 2018, the Manchester Java Community are delighted to be hosting the second JManc unconference on **Saturday 29th June 2019**.
+Following the success of JManc in 2018 & 2019, the Manchester Java Community are delighted to be hosting the third JManc unconference on **Saturday 22nd October 2022**.

 The idea is that Java developers of all skill levels will to come together for a full day of discussions, sharing experiences, learning and spending time with our peers in the industry.